sensedeep/dynamodb-onetable/README.md

 This version includes prototype support for the AWS SDK v3.

 If you are using the AWS SDK v3, import the AWS v3 `DynamoDBClient` class and the OneTable `Dynamo` helper.
-Then create a `DocumentDBClient` instance and Dynamo wrapper instance.
+Then create a `DynamoDBClient` instance and Dynamo wrapper instance.

 ```javascript
 import {DynamoDBClient} from '@aws-sdk/client-dynamodb'